yuvalmGS/gigaspaces-wiki-jekyll/xap97net/id-queries.markdown

 {% tip %}
-See [Parent Child Relationship] for a full usage example of the `readByIds` operation.
+See depanlinkParent Child Relationshiptengahlink/xap97/parent-child-relationship.htmlbelakanglink for a full usage example of the `readByIds` operation.
 ReadById is intended to objects with meaningful ids,if used with auto-generate="true" ids,the given object type will be ignored.
 {% endtip %}